-According to 55places’ 2018 user survey, 70 percent of readers plan to spend most of their money during retirement on travel and vacations.
-That was far and away the most popular selection, providing a clear message for what is important to many active adults today.
-While it’s critical to find the right place to call home and right community to live in, it’s also imperative to be able to enjoy life and explore the world around you, whether near or far.
+According to the 2019 55places National Housing Survey, 67 percent of active adults plan to spend most of their money during retirement on travel and vacations.
+That was by far the most popular selection, providing clear insight into what’s important to many active adults today.
+While it’s critical to find the right place to call home and the right community to live in, it’s also imperative to be able to enjoy life and explore the world around you, whether near or far.

 Of course, that’s often easier said than done.
-If you’re traveling around the world or just an hour away, there is a lot of planning that goes into a vacation and plenty of ways for your perfect trip to go wrong.
-The last thing you want is to get excited about planning the ideal getaway only to find out that you forgot to pack something essential or book a reservation you needed.
+If you’re traveling around the world or just taking the RV over state lines, there’s a lot of planning that goes into a vacation and plenty of ways for your perfect trip to go wrong.
+The last thing you want is to be excited about your ideal getaway only to find out that you forgot to pack something essential or book a reservation you needed.

 Picking Your Destination

 First things first: Where are you going?
 Do you want to embark on a river cruise through Europe or have some local fun in the Florida Keys?
 What kind of adventure do you want?
 Once you’ve figured that out, it’s time to book the trip.
 Depending on the kind of vacation you’re taking, there are a number of useful resources and sites you’ll want to consider.

 - If You’re Flying: Google Flights, Kayak, and Orbitz find the lowest prices for you and allow you to compare those prices to other websites.
 You can also use the sites to filter alternatives, such as a specific airport or connection, that could save you money.
 Also, make sure you check the airline’s own site; they sometimes hold special deals for customers who come to them instead of the aggregators.